 This figure shows line lengths inside such a deployment bag, held tidily in place by loops of elastic until pulled out.

 Sometimes the individual lines are stored separate from one another in individual sleeves, again to prevent tangling.

-If the lines are extracted first, this is referred to as 'lines first' deployment.
-The opposite is a 'canopy first' deployment, but this is best avoided as the deployment is messy and the loads are large.
+If the lines are extracted first, this is

+referred to as 'lines first' deployment, the opposite being a 'canopy first' deployment.